Most Famous Logos with a Butterfly

 Anastasia Beverly Hills Logo

-For beauty brand Anastasia Beverly Hills, the butterfly logo is a way to show off their individuality.
-The company’s very essence is to create beauty, so its symbol also looks stylish and elegant.
-Moreover, the beauty lies in simplicity because the emblem contains only the letter “A” with a crown put on it.
-From the “A” come four curved lines that are shaped like the outlines of a butterfly’s wings.
-The black figure is inside the same black ring, and the background is white in the main version.
+For the cosmetics brand Anastasia Beverly Hills, the butterfly logo expresses its individuality.
+The very essence of the company is to create beauty, so its symbol looks stylish and elegant.
+Moreover, beauty lies in simplicity because the emblem contains only the letter “A” with a crown superimposed on it.
+From the letter “A” depart four curved lines, which in shape resemble the outline of the wings of a butterfly.
+The black figure is inside the same black ring, and the background in the basic version is white.